irisbaron/loopback-demo-zos/README.md

 |Customer         | belong to    |Rewards          |rewardsProgram                |programId  |
 |Rewards          | has many     |Customer         |customers                     |programId  |

 For the other options, enter the same responses as in the above Customer - CreditCard relation example.

 ### Application Initialization

-The LoopBack provides a mechanism to initialize the application, also known as bootstrapping.
-When the application starts the LoopBack bootstrapper configures the datasources, models and application settings.
+The LoopBack provides a mechanism to initialize the application known as bootstrapping.
+When the application starts the LoopBack bootstrapper, it will configure the datasources, models and application settings.
 In addition, it runs the boot scripts under the `/server/boot` directory.
 For more information [Defining boot scripts (LoopBack documentation)](https://loopback.io/doc/en/lb2/Defining-boot-scripts).

 For our Rewards application, we initialize some data to be used for testing.
 For simplicity, clone the example in another directory.